SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 - SLOW: mamba as an alternative
 - Errors you get if there are conflicting dependencies and package can't be installed?
-- You install multiple packages, but you end up with an old version of packge (because of conflicting dependencies)
+- You install multiple packages, but you end up with an old version of packge (because of conflicting dependencies).
 - The version of an available package is not the most recent the developer has released.